JasonKleban/hilie-ts/README.md

 3. Use in your code:

-   import { viterbiDecodeBoundaries, jointViterbiDecode, naiveSpanGenerator } from 'hilie-ts';
+   import { jointViterbiDecode, naiveSpanGenerator } from 'hilie-ts';

 ## Roadmap / TODOs